|A currently acceptable version of the DTD is used (checksum matches the published value)

 eCTD Validation Error 1.4: ICH DTD

-Many companies choose to outsource all of their eCTD & Electronic Publishing needs to our team, while others seek our assistance on a project by project basis.
+Further eCTD ReadingeCTD & Electronic Publishing needs to our team, while others seek our assistance on a project by project basis.
 Our expert team, headed by Eileen Ryan, has extensive experience of working on behalf of clients and managing their submissions to authorities around the world.
 The publishing sector is experiencing significant change at present with, among other issues, the change to mandatory eCTD.
 Our team can assist you in every aspect of your publishing needs.
 Read more about our services here.

 - Companies that maintain control of electronic publishing at the corporate and head office level